-Adaptational Badass: While the fight against him in the game may not be a challenge (aside from that unavoidable desperation attack), this is completely inverted in the anime where he is powerful enough to undo MegaMan's and Lan's Cross Fusion.
+- Adaptational Badass: While the fight against him in the game may not be a challenge (aside from that unavoidable desperation attack), this is completely inverted in the anime where he is powerful enough to undo MegaMan's and Lan's Cross Fusion.

-Flat Character: Like his predecessor LaserMan, aside from wanting to implunge the world in darkness, has little to no personality.
+- Flat Character: Like his predecessor LaserMan, aside from wanting to implunge the world in darkness, has little to no personality.

-Master of Disguise: In the manga he manages to disguise as Bass, and did a pretty good job with that until he did something the real Bass would never do Asking for help.
+- Master of Disguise: In the manga he manages to disguise as Bass, and did a pretty good job with that until he did something the real Bass would never do Asking for help.

 Member of the Autonavis known as Darkloids.
 He speeks in Greek terms and by far the more crueler of them.
 He is also responsible for capturing MegaMan's and ProtoMan's/Colonel and turning them into Darkloids.

-The Brute: CloudMan is the powerhouse of the four Darkloids.
+- The Brute: CloudMan is the powerhouse of the four Darkloids.

-Jerkass: Doesn't help that he is the most successful Darkloid in the game (kidnapping MegaMan and deleting three of the party members on separate occasions) he gloats about it to Lan, bringing him to angst mode as a result.
+- Jerkass: Doesn't help that he is the most successful Darkloid in the game (kidnapping MegaMan and deleting three of the party members on separate occasions) he gloats about it to Lan, bringing him to angst mode as a result.

-Ascended Extra: In the games is an optional boss with little personality except he loves being an autonavi, in the anime is a Darkloid that serves Dark Rockman, and manages to live for a while.
+- Ascended Extra: In the games he is an optional boss with little personality except he loves being an autonavi, in the anime is a Darkloid that serves Dark Rockman, and manages to live for a while.

-Replacement Goldfish: Replaces Shademan.EXE as the fourth Darkloid since he has already been deleted.
+- Replacement Goldfish: Replaces Shademan.EXE as the fourth Darkloid since he has already been deleted.

-Flat Character: Doesn't really have much of a personality except that he loves to be free.
+- Flat Character: Doesn't really have much of a personality except that he loves to be free.

 Duo is said to be an advanced Navi from a universe far away, created to test and judge life across space and punish said life if they are deemed to be evil.
 His ultimate method of punishment involves slamming his comet into a planet.
 He arrives to judge humankind in the fourth game and in the anime season Stream.

-A God I Am: Never outright stated, but seeing as he thinks he's the right to destroy entire planets based his judgement of them as evil, he defiantly qualifies, especially in the anime where that's shown to be a self-appointed role.
+- A God I Am: Never outright stated, but seeing as he thinks he's the right to destroy entire planets based his judgement of them as evil, he defiantly qualifies, especially in the anime where that's shown to be a self-appointed role.

-Expy: Of Galactus, and The Celestials.
+- Expy: Of Galactus, and The Celestials.
 His overall look, and the fact he has a herald (Slur) in the Anime, recalls more Galactus, but his tendency to judge whole planets, and a more cybernetic nature, harkens more to The Celestials.
 Also of course one of the original Duo.

-Outside-Context Villain: He isn't evil per se, but he's still a threat completely separate from the rest of the game, having nothing to do with any of the other characters except that they're on the planet he's going to destroy.
+- Outside-Context Villain: He isn't evil per se, but he's still a threat completely separate from the rest of the game, having nothing to do with any of the other characters except that they're on the planet he's going to destroy.

-Turned Against Their Masters: Only in the Anime, where the first planet he judged and destroyed, was the one of his creators.
+- Turned Against Their Masters: Only in the Anime, where the first planet he judged and destroyed, was the one of his creators.
 Subverted, that he killed the navigators of his world too.
 Althrough in the finale of Stream, he also tried persuading the navis to abandon their operators, so he also played it straight.